 Once we reply confirming it has been deactivated, you will be able to force an insecure connection on your site by manually typing in http:// instead of https://.

-Step 4: Test Your Fix and Reactivate SSL
+Part 4: Test Your Fix

 Now that you've made all your content secure, visit the same page via an HTTPS URL.
 You should be able to access it without seeing any browser security warnings!